 Student voice is integral to the quality assurance and enhancement of learning and teaching at all levels within the University.
 It takes a variety of forms, including: evaluating modules and programmes; completing national student surveys; acting as representatives on departmental committees, and serving on University committees and working groups.
 Staff and students benefit from working together to enhance and assure the quality of the University’s programmes.

-The Policy for Student Representation in Learning and Teaching Activities in Academic Departments (Policy for Student Representation) underpins how students can be involved in the academic governance of their programmes, as Course Representatives and individually, through departmental committees and forums: The Board of Studies, the Departmental Teaching Committee and Staff Student Forum.
+The Policy for Student Representation in Learning and Teaching Activities in academic departments/ schools (Policy for Student Representation) underpins how students can be involved in the academic governance of their programmes, as Course Representatives and individually, through departmental committees and forums: The Board of Studies, the Departmental/ School Teaching Committee and Staff Student Forum.

-The Policy also explains how the Students’ Union and Graduate Students’ Association support student representation activities, not least through the organisation of Course Representative elections and training.
+The Policy also explains how the Students’ Union and Graduate Students’ Association support student representation activities, not least through the organisation of Course Representative recruitment and training.

 This form of student involvement is a key way in which students act as partners with staff to oversee and enhance the academic governance of their learning and academic support.
 By becoming a Course Representative students can also gain an interesting insight into how their department thinks and makes decisions about teaching, while developing a range of transferable skills.